ElinamLLC/SharpVectors/Docs/articles/directory_converter.md

 ---

 # Directory SVG Converter - DirectorySvgConverter

-The **[](xref:SharpVectors.Converters.DirectorySvgConverter)** converter class converts a directory (and optionally the subdirectories) of SVG input files to directory of XAML or static image files.
-It uses
+The **[](xref:SharpVectors.Converters.DirectorySvgConverter)** converter class converts a directory (and optionally its subdirectories) of SVG files to a directory of XAML or static image files.
+It uses:
-* **[](xref:SharpVectors.Converters.FileSvgReader)**: If the requested output is XAML file, or
+* **[](xref:SharpVectors.Converters.FileSvgReader)**: If the requested output is a XAML file, or
-* **[](xref:SharpVectors.Converters.ImageSvgConverter)**: If the requested output is static image.
+* **[](xref:SharpVectors.Converters.ImageSvgConverter)**: If the requested output is a static image.

 ## Sample Code

-The following codes illustrate how to recursively convert a directory of SVG to a directory of XAML files (the default), maintaining the order of the subdirectories.
+The following code illustrates how to recursively convert a directory of SVG files to a directory of XAML files (the default), while maintaining the subdirectory structure.

 # [SVG to XAML C#](#tab/csharp)
 ```csharp